 So why was Karen McGrane calling them to war?
 Traditional CMS's are descendants of "Desktop Publishing Systems," in which editors designed pages, typically for print, using WYSIWYG (What You See Is What You Get) features.

 For print publishing, the output format was fixed.
 Before digital, reusability was not a priority.
 Republishing the same content also usually meant redesigning it.

 This is a problem for digital platforms.
 Content managers have always known this; they just accepted that it was in their cruel fate to hand design every single page on the Internet.

 However, as new devices of many shapes, sizes and form factors came into the market, this multiplied the number of font sets, resolutions, pixel depth, and device capabilities.
 It became painfully obvious that digital platforms couldn’t be serving content using the same ways and workflows created for print publishing.

 As platforms proliferated, WYSIWYG quickly became WYSIWTF.

 “The era of ‘desktop publishing’ is over.
 Same goes for the era where we privilege the desktop web interface above all others.
 The tools we create to manage our content are vestiges of the desktop publishing revolution, where we tried to enable as much direct manipulation of content as possible.
 In a world where we have infinite possible outputs for our content, it’s time to move beyond tools that rely on visual styling to convey semantic meaning.
 If we want true separation of content from form, it has to start in the CMS.”

-We need true separation of the content from the context in which it appears.
-And we need this separation in the CMS.
+We needed true separation of content from the context they appeared in.
+And we needed this separation in the CMS.